 The way funnel queries compute results varies depending on the size of the data set:

-- If the funnel is dealing with 256 funnel attribute values or fewer, it will calculate the value exactly.
+- If the funnel is dealing with fewer than 256 funnel attribute values, it will calculate the value exactly.

-- If it's dealing with more than 256 funnel attribute values, it applies an algorithm called MinHash to calculate approximate results for optimized performance.
+- If it's dealing with 256 or more funnel attribute values, it applies an algorithm called MinHash to calculate approximate results for optimized performance.

 This means that for large data sets, there may be occasional "false positives" at the level of individual data points.
 These do not interfere greatly with the accuracy of the numerical estimates provided in query results.